 Founder of the Music of the World record label, Bob Haddad has been active in music and music production since the late 70s.
 His work in music includes recording and producing field recordings in various countries, promoting concerts of traditional artists, producing commercial studio recordings, and writing about world music and world culture.
 He has also served as music consultant to various businesses and educational organizations.

 Bob has performed professionally as a jazz singer since the 80s and has also performed and recorded as a percussionist.
 As an educator, he has taught on the secondary and college levels in foreign languages and ethnomusicology.
 He has researched traditional world music, and has authored world music educational programs.
-The music programs he developed for Glencoe/McGraw Hill, aimed primarily at high school students, were the first music education programs ever used in conjunction with Geography and Social Studies syllabi.
-These teaching programs are still in use today around the world.
+The music programs he developed for Glencoe/McGraw Hill, aimed primarily at high school students, were the first music education programs ever used in conjunction with World Geography and Social Studies syllabi.
+These teaching programs are still in use today.

 Bob is President of Owl’s Head Music (BMI), a music publishing company dedicated to traditional and modern world music.
 Owl’s Head administers a library of over 500 original compositions and arrangements of traditional songs, and licenses their use worldwide for film, television, commercial recordings and multimedia projects.